FHA Loans in California

 Had a couple last year.
 598 credit. $22k saved.
 Traditional lenders kept rejecting them.
 FHA got them approved for $585k loan in Sacramento.
 Closed in 38 days.
 Three years of rent payments gone forever, now building equity instead.
 That’s what FHA does.

 Don’t need perfect loan, perfect credit, perfect timing.
 Just need good enough to start.
 If you’re between properties, check out bridge loans.
-Call (510) 589-4096 to see if FHA works for you.
+Call (510) 589-4096 to see if FHA works for you or view all purchase loan programs.